Cycle Seahaven has a bike trailer capable of carrying 24 Road or MTB bikes, or a combination of both.

 How do I know the cost per mile if I don’t know the number of people wanting to use the trailer?

-It may be difficult to predict this so we would recommend that you advertise your ride based on 10 people, which would cost them 2p per mile and 50p per bike.
+It may be difficult to predict this so we would recommend that you advertise your ride based on 10 people, which would cost them 2p per mile.
 If the number of users is halved then the cost per mile is double.
 So we would suggest you post the ride or event stating variable costs for example 20 people would be ‘X’ amount, 10 people would be ‘Y’ amount and 5 people would be ‘Z’ amount.
 This would give people a best and worst case scenario.
 Setting a cut-off date a few days before the ride would then enable you to tell everyone exactly how much they need to pay.

 Do I have to follow the pricing guidelines or can I simply fix a price and get participants to agree?

 How do members pay for using the trailer?